isomerpages/moe-mayflowersec/_cca/Performing Arts/Choir.md

 In these turbulent times, we’d like to let you know, in our own little way, we are all in this together – you do not walk alone.

-<div style="position:relative;width:100%;padding-bottom: 56.25%;height: 0; overflow: hidden;"><iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/aCQngpKFGjE" title="You Do Not Walk Alone by Elaine Hagenberg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div style="position:relative;width:100%;padding-bottom: 56.25%;height: 0; overflow: hidden;"><iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/aCQngpKFGjE" title="You Do Not Walk Alone by Elaine Hagenberg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>

 **Interviewing Our Alumni**

 Hear the stories from some of our recently graduated choristers from the class of 2019, who are studying in Eunoia Junior College, Raffles Institution (Junior College), and Saint Andrew's Junior College as JC1 students in 2020.
 Whilst their paths now diverge, what they have gone through in the 4 years together has shaped them into who they are today.

-<div style="position:relative;width:100%;padding-bottom: 56.25%;height: 0; overflow: hidden;"><iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/04yX8TmsEMI" title="Interviewing Our Alumni Class of 2019" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div style="position:relative;width:100%;padding-bottom: 56.25%;height: 0; overflow: hidden;"><iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/04yX8TmsEMI" title="Interviewing Our Alumni Class of 2019" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>

 **Interviews and Highlights Playlist**

 Want to hear more about our Choir?
 Check out this playlist and hear it straight from our members from past to present!

-<div style="position:relative;width:100%;padding-bottom: 56.25%;height: 0; overflow: hidden;"><iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/VG1wPOfA0RU?list=PL-0txKiPyr5v6V3vAAp_wicIK3pzV2ff2" title="MFSS Choir Experience Choir Redefined" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div style="position:relative;width:100%;padding-bottom: 56.25%;height: 0; overflow: hidden;"><iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/VG1wPOfA0RU?list=PL-0txKiPyr5v6V3vAAp_wicIK3pzV2ff2" title="MFSS Choir Experience Choir Redefined" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>

 ### Photo Gallery

 ![](/images/sota.jpg)
-**SYF Arts Presentation 2019** where our Choir was awarded Certificate of Distinction for the 3rd consecutive year.
+**SYF Arts Presentation 2019**&nbsp;where our Choir was awarded Certificate of Distinction for the 3rd consecutive year.

 ![](/images/choir1.jpg)
-**Limelight 2019:** The Choir's mandatory photoshoot before the concert begins.
+**Limelight 2019:**&nbsp;The Choir's mandatory photoshoot before the concert begins.

 ![](/images/choir2.jpg)
-**Limelight 2019** where the Choir not only fills the hall with music, but also transforms the stage visually with cellophane lanterns to suit the theme of the music.
+**Limelight 2019**&nbsp;where the Choir not only fills the hall with music, but also transforms the stage visually with cellophane lanterns to suit the theme of the music.

 ![](/images/choir3.jpg)
-**Lion Mums: Crash Landing on Schools – Episode 7.** COVID-19 has not been friendly to anyone, forcing most activities into Home-Based Learning and eCCAs, but that did not waver the Choir's spirits!
+**Lion Mums: Crash Landing on Schools – Episode 7.**&nbsp;COVID-19 has not been friendly to anyone, forcing most activities into Home-Based Learning and eCCAs, but that did not waver the Choir's spirits!

 ![](/images/choir4.jpg)
-**Farewell Seniors 2020.** Despite saying farewell to our seniors, the Choir is always a family that sings together, firm yet fun.
+**Farewell Seniors 2020.**&nbsp;Despite saying farewell to our seniors, the Choir is always a family that sings together, firm yet fun.